 “Don't worry, I have not altered the moon.
 It is as you saw it yesterday, and I won't be offering it to you today.
 However, I couldn't help wondering as to why you keep on saying that you are happy in your tree in the dark?”

 “Well, you’re welcome to come up and see,” I told him.

 “Ah, is that why you don't want my moon?” he inquired.

-Now the moon accompanied me even though I didn't want or need it.
+Although I could not see it either, it was comforting knowing that the moon could still be there, even though I didn't want or need it.
+I felt a certain reassurance that I hadn't felt before coming across this moon - a moon made just for me.
 I tried to guess where it might be and wondered whether it would suddenly appear and shed its light upon me.
 However, nothing happened.

 “Great,” he said “let’s go then.”

 “Go where?”
-I asked.
+I asked..

-Coming down from the moon on that sixth day I thought to myself, ‘How nice would it be, to know, that even in the dark, there can be some light,’ and on the Seventh day,
+Descending from the moon on that sixth day I thought to myself how nice it would be to know that, even in the dark, there can be some light.

 there was light.